This document describes how to set up Spinnaker secrets in an encrypted S3 bucket. In this example, we’ll be using a

 apiVersion: v1 clusters: - cluster: certificate-authority-data: <ca authority> server: https://<clusterurl> ...

-Now that secrets are safely stored in our bucket, we’ll reference them from Spinnaker with the following format:
+Now that secrets are safely stored in our bucket, we’ll reference them from our config files with the following format:

 encrypted:s3!r:<region>!b:<bucket>!f:<path to file>!k:<optional key>